diptaraj23/cka-fed-dynamic-sparsity/README.md

 ## Research Objective

-This repository is a research prototype for simulated federated learning on MNIST under non-IID client data.
+This repository is a research prototype for simulated federated learning on MNIST and Fashion-MNIST under non-IID client data.
 The goal is to compare dense, fixed-sparse, dynamic-sparse, and representation-guided sparse training methods in a controlled PyTorch codebase.

 The proposed direction is to use layer-wise client representation similarity, measured with linear Centered Kernel Alignment (CKA), to guide how sparsity is allocated across layers during dynamic sparse federated learning.